 - CESS 151 - Management Skills for Supervisors - Interpersonal Communication & Conflict Resolution: $592

 Previous coursework credit

 Students who have taken similar courses through CNC Continuing Education may be eligible to receive advance course credit up to a maximum of four courses.
-Students looking to investigate these options should consult a Program Coordinator, 250-561-5846, to initiate a review by the appropriate Education Administrator.
+Students looking to investigate these options should consult the Continuing Education Business Program Coordinator, 250-561-5846, to initiate a review.